O-Babasola/personal-website/README.md

-# Personal Portfolio Website
+# Personal Portfolio Page Draft

 ## Overview
-This is a single-page personal website showcasing the frontend development projects, work experience, education, and reviews/comments.
+This is a single-page personal website draft showcasing the frontend development projects, work experience, education, and reviews/comments.
 The website is built with **HTML** and **CSS** and is fully responsive for various screen sizes.

 ---